xindoucha/xindoucha.github.io/docs/about.md

 lang: en-US
 ---
 # About me
-> Things often come full circle with a twist in the cycle of life.
+> Try my best with no reason to regret.

 ![ourm](./assets/ourm.jpeg)